fixmycrypto/FixMyCrypto/README.md

     "phrase": "apple banana pear watermelon kiwi strawberry apple banana pear watermelon kiwi ?",

-A single missing word (one `?`) can be solved quickly, but multiple missing words can take a VERY long time to solve, since the program must try every possible word in every possible position, so try to avoid using multiple question marks if at all possible.
+A single missing word (one `?`) can be solved quickly, two missing words will take a few hours, but 3 or more missing words can take a VERY long time to solve, since the program must try every possible word in every possible position, so try to avoid using multiple question marks if at all possible.

 ## Passphrase: